Starting a business can be thrilling–all your goals and plans finally shaping up, and having the word ‘entrepreneur’ used to describe you.

 Your target market must be thoroughly researched if you want to succeed, conduct surveys if you have to.
 Knowing your target market will help you know what advertising medium to use, what social media platform to prioritize, how to design your product, and so on.
 For example, if your product is targeted at kids, you could make it more kid-friendly.
 Your ads will be more offline than online, and if at all you decide to take it online you could do so with the parents of these kids as the focus.

 The last thing anyone starting a business for the first time wants to do is to research those who have been in the game for so long and getting discouraged at the thought of having to compete with all that.
 More often than not, people come up with amazing business ideas only to look it up and find someone else doing it just the way they had planned to do it.
 Few things are as discouraging as that.

 However, it doesn’t have to be (just) discouraging.
 There’s a good side to knowing what your competitors are doing.
 It could work as a blueprint of what you expect your business to be, it can also help to point out what you do not want your business to be.
-That is, by looking at the things your competition is not doing (which you believe they should be) or the things they are doing that are bringing down their business.
+That is, by looking at the things your competitors are not doing (which you believe they should be) or the things they are doing that are bringing down their business.

-4. Branding is Iimportant
+4. Branding is Important

 Branding is the first impression consumers get of your product before they actually try it out.
 Over time, coupled with using the product itself it becomes your business’ identity.
-Branding is important cuz it sets you apart from the crowd.
+Branding is important ‘cos it sets you apart from the crowd.

 To win at branding you ought to make your business human and unique.
 Think of your business’ brand as the person of your business.
 What traits would you use to describe such a person?
 Playful?
 Professional?
-Service-oriented? then communicate that message through the way you relate with your customers.
+Service-oriented?
+Then communicate that message through the way you relate with your customers.
 Social media can also do a good job at promoting your brand, so make use of it.